 The Evolution of Ransomware and its Variants

 According to Kaspersky Labs, the origins of what became the basis ransomware can be traced back as far as mid-1989, with malware known as “AIDS Trojan” capable of encrypting file names.
-In the mid-2000s, a ransom-based malware called Gpcode was discovered, finally encrypting entire files instead of just names.
+In the mid-2000s, a ransom-based malware called Gpcode was discovered, encrypting entire files instead of just file names.

 However, today’s ransomware is much more costly and damaging for victims – especially medium-to-large-sized companies across a broad range of industries – because it uses high-level encryption.